Betsy Ross

-Ross made flags for the Pennsylvanian navy during the American Revolution.
+Ross made flags for the Pennsylvania Navy during the American Revolution.
 After the Revolution, she made U.S. flags for over 50 years, including 50 garrison flags for the U.S. Arsenal on the Schuylkill River during 1811.
 The flags of the Pennsylvania navy were overseen by the Pennsylvania Navy Board.
 The board reported to the Pennsylvania Provincial Assembly's Committee of Safety.
 In July 1775, the President of the Committee of Safety was Benjamin Franklin.
 Its members included Robert Morris and George Ross.
 At that time, the committee ordered the construction of gunboats that would eventually need flags as part of their equipment.
-As late as October 1776, Captain William Richards was still writing to the committee or Council of Safety to request the design that he could use to order flags for their fleet.
+As late as October 1776, Captain William Richards was still writing to the Committee of Safety to request the design that he could use to order flags for the fleet.

 Ross was one of those hired to make flags for the Pennsylvanian fleet.
-An entry dated May 29, 1777, in the records of the Pennsylvania Navy Board includes an order to pay her for her work.
+An entry dated May 29, 1777, in the records of the Pennsylvania Navy Board, includes an order to pay her for her work.
 It is worded as follows:

-The Pennsylvania navy's ship color included (1) an ensign; (2) a long, narrow pennant; and (3) a short, narrow pennant.
+The Pennsylvania navy's ship colors included an ensign, a long, narrow pennant, and a short, narrow pennant.
 The ensign was a blue flag with 13 stripes—seven red stripes and six white stripes in the flag's canton (upper-left-hand corner).
 It was flown from a pole at the rear of the ship.
 The long pennant had 13 vertical, red-and-white stripes near the mast; the rest was solid red.
 It flew from the top of the ship's mainmast, the center pole holding the sails.
 The short pennant was solid red, and flew from the top of the ship's mizzenmast—the pole holding the ship's sails nearest the stern (rear of the ship).